-A 36-month study of 135 children with atopic eczema found no significant difference in the groups treated conventionally versus homeopathically.
+A 36-month with atopic eczema found no significant difference in the groups treated conventionally versus homeopathically.
 Researchers concluded that homeopathic results weren’t necessarily superior to conventional.
 They also concluded that while homeopathic treatments are effective, they’re more expensive.

 While more research is needed, treating skin problems with homeopathy is not uncommon, and poses little risk if done properly.

 Many people who seek out homeopathic treatments often wish to avoid conventional treatments.
 Eczema is often treated through corticosteroids, antihistamines, antibiotics, and immunosuppressants.
 These medications may produce unwanted side effects.
 People who use them may also develop a tolerance over time.